lilyszhang/playlist-viz/README.md

 3. Edit the `song_ids` to have no quotes and spaces.
 You can add a line `print(*song_ids, sep=',')` after you print the IDs if you are using Python 3.

+4. In the [Spotify Web Console](https://beta.developer.spotify.com/console/get-audio-features-several-tracks/), navigate to Tracks > Get Audio Features for Several Tracks and enter the song ids.

+5. Copy paste the output and save it to a file titled `features.json`.

-4. Parse the values for each song feature from `features.json` as follows:
+6. Parse the values for each song feature from `features.json` as follows:
 ```
 for feature in f['audio_features']:
     feature_ids['danceability'] = feature_ids.get('danceability',[])
     feature_ids['danceability'].append(feature['danceability']*100)
 ```
 All features, except tempo, will be scaled by 100.
 We will store the values for tempo separately.

-5. Store all of the songs and their corresponding tempos in a dictionary.
+7. Store all of the songs and their corresponding tempos in a dictionary.
 ```
 songs = {}
 for song in song_names: